rahmandikahaekal/Upwork-coverletter/front-end-coverletter.md

 Dear Project Owner `or you can change by name of project owner`

 I am writing you to apply to the position of Front End Developer.
-My three years of experience as a Front End Developer for Decker Digital has honed my CSS3 and HTML5 skills, as well as my knowledge of mobile and responsive design.
+My `years of experience` as a Front End Developer for `the place you work, or you can attach a web project what you ever handle` has honed my CSS3 and HTML5 skills, as well as my knowledge of mobile and responsive design.

 My professional experience includes bringing the wireframes of the UX designer to life through HTML5 and CSS3, as well as collaborating with Back End Developers to create a stellar finished product.
-I think my skills and experience makes me a great fit for Atlas Digital.
+I think my skills and experience makes me a great fit for `You can enter the title of the project or the problems faced by the client`.

 Here are some of my most relevant qualifications and accomplishments:

-- Three years of experience as a Front End Developer for Decker Digital
+- `Insert how many years have you studied this section` of experience as a Front End Developer for a lot of many project
 - Crafted various website features using HTML5 CSS3 and JavaScript
 - Developed and Implemented project scope and timelines based on the design-develop-deploy process
 - Collaborated with UX designers and Back End Developers and ensured coherence between all parties